Transferable skills analysis: TSA software programs

 There are several TSA software programs, which may or may not follow the Federal Definition of Transferable Skills, including the MVQS (McCroskey Vocational Quotient System), Skilltran, OASYS, Occuda, and RepToolsSSD.
-Some TSA software programs such as OASYS Job Match use Worker Traits as secondary skills transfer variables.
+Some TSA software programs such as OASYS use Worker Traits as secondary skills transfer variables.
 The Work Fields, MPSMS, Specific Vocational Preparation, and Combination Work Field variables from the person's work history provide the first filter through which all DOT jobs are passed.
 Then, only after the resulting sub-set of DOT occupations is placed in a TSA table, the Worker Traits are used as a second filter.

 Federal Definition of Transferable Skills Analysis

 The Code of Federal Regulations (20 CFR 404.1568 [d]) definition of skills transfer reads, in part:

 (A person is considered) to have skills that can be used in other jobs, when the skilled or semiskilled work activities (that person) did in past work can be used to meet the requirements of skilled or semi-skilled work activities of other jobs or kinds of work.
 This depends largely on the similarity of occupational significant work activities among different jobs.

 The transferability of a person's skills is most probable and meaningful among jobs in which: